OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 Sunstone provides several different methods to access your VM console and desktop: VNC, SPICE, RDP, VMRC, SSH, and ``virt-viewer``.
 If configured in the VM, these methods can be used to access the VM console through Sunstone.
 For some of those connections, we will need to start a new FireEdge server to establish the remote connection.
 This section shows how these different technologies can be configured and what each requirement is.

-:ref:`FireEdge <fireedge_configuration>` automatically installs dependencies for Guacamole connectinos and VMRC proxy, which are necessary to use VNC, RDP, SSH, and VMRC.
+:ref:`FireEdge <fireedge_configuration>` automatically installs dependencies for Guacamole connections and VMRC proxy, which are necessary to use VNC, RDP, SSH, and VMRC.

 +-----------------+-------------------+---------------------+
 |   Connection    |   With FireEdge   |  Without FireEdge   |